Uh... The Army Just Contracted With Tom DeLonge's UFO Group to Study Those 'Alien Alloys'

 This week, the group announced that it had entered a “Cooperative Research and Development Agreement (CRADA) with the U.S. Army Combat Capabilities Development Command (CCDC) to advance TTSA’s materiel and technology innovations in order to develop enhanced capabilities for Army ground vehicles.”
 Officials at the CCDC’s Ground Vehicle System Center subsequently confirmed to the Drive that such an agreement had been struck.
 The center did not immediately return Gizmodo’s request for comment.

 A CRADA isn’t the same type of contract that, say, Boeing signs when they agree to develop a new kind of anti-aircraft missile.
 Rather, it’s an agreement in which Army researchers will work alongside the TTSA crew to assess what they have, without any money changing hands.
-The Army released a copy of the CRADA contract Black Vault, a site devoted to exposing government secrets, which published a copy here.
+The Army released a copy of the CRADA contract to Black Vault, a site devoted to exposing government secrets, which published a copy here.

 The document largely mirrors TTSA’s claims to have made developments in “material science, space-time metric engineering, quantum physics, beamed energy propulsion, and active camouflage,” and the Army’s interest in “novel materials,” but it does go into somewhat more detail.
 Towards the end of the document, the Army clearly states what it gains from conducting tests at “Government facilities” on TTSA’s supposed tech: